Race against time to find survivors of Morocco earthquake as death toll nears 2,700

 Sign up now for a 30-day free trial

-Survivors of the earthquake have voiced criticism of the Moroccan government's wait to authorise international teams to enter the country, as they struggle to find shelter and supplies.
+As they struggle to find shelter and supplies, survivors of the earthquake have voiced criticism of the Moroccan government’s delay in authorising international teams to enter the country.
 Many of those left homeless were likely to spend a fourth night out in the open, or gather under makeshift tents on the side of the road.

 Government spokesperson Mustapha Baytas has said every effort is being made on the ground, with the Moroccan army having mobilised over the weekend to help supply blankets, food and drinking water to a number of areas.

-Many countries have offered support for Morocco, including the France, Turkey and Germany.
+Many countries have offered support for Morocco, including France, Turkey and Germany.
 The Czech Republic said it had a team of 70 rescuers ready to go and is waiting for permission to take off.
-So far, Morocco has accepted aid from just four countries, Spain, Qatar, UAE, and the UK as it works out what is needed..
+So far, Morocco has accepted aid from just four countries – Spain, Qatar, UAE and the UK – as it works out what is needed.

 Both France and Germany played down the significance of Morocco not immediately taking them up on their offers of aid.